 - Tourist attractions

 French is the official language and the most widely spoken.
 Although most locals understand English, this language is not used that much.
-Locals prefer that you at least try to speak some basic French.
+Locals prefer that you at least try to speak some basic French, you can also read this guide on how to enjoy Paris like a local for more tips.
 Also, some things are to be considered if you don’t want to come off as rude regarding basic French.

 Wish people with: